juliana15paak/juliana15paak/README.md

 - 🌴 I love to travel and play volleyball.
 - 🎨 I make some sculptures and drawings on paper in my spare time.
 - 🖋️ Writting is also one of my hobbies.
 I've already written a few poems, a small book and some other texts.
-- 🎵 I love music, some of my favorite artists are: Bruno Mars, The Weeknd, Anderson .Paak, Leon Bridges, Frank Ocean e Lenny Kravitz.
+- 🎵 I love music, some of my favorite artists are: Bruno Mars, The Weeknd, Anderson .Paak, Leon Bridges, Frank Ocean and Lenny Kravitz.